 Earn a license to teach in early childhood (birth-3rd grade) classrooms in Minnesota.
-Build a strong foundation in child development theory, research, and developmentally appropriate methodology that you can apply in the classroom.
+Build a strong foundation in child development theory, research, and developmentally appropriate methods that you can apply in the classroom.

 After successfully completing program requirements, you’ll earn your MEd and be recommended for a license to teach in early childhood classrooms (birth-3rd grade) in Minnesota.

-If you already have a license to teach elementary education in Minnesota, see our additional licensure program for information about how to add an early childhood education license.
+If you're already licensed to teach elementary education in Minnesota, see our additional licensure program for information about how to add an early childhood education license.

-Our curriculum is based in developmental theory, so you’ll have the skills needed to meet each child where they are in their educational journey.
+Based in developmental theory, our curriculum provides you with the skills needed to meet each child where they are in their educational journey.
 To prepare you to teach children from birth to 3rd grade, coursework will include classes on early childhood education theory and methods, and elementary education methods.

 You’ll complete two student teaching experiences: one in an early childhood classroom and one in a lower elementary classroom (K-3).
-To earn your M.Ed., you’ll complete a capstone project on how to improve early childhood education teaching methods.
-Admission is available for fall, spring, and summer sessions.
+To earn your MEd, you’ll complete a capstone project on how to improve early childhood education teaching methods.
+Admission is available for fall and spring sessions.

-A teacher's salary is determined by two factors: number of years teaching and level of education.
+A teacher's salary depends on two factors: number of years teaching and level of education.
 A teacher with a master's degree is able to start at a higher salary.
 Minnesota teachers tend to make more than the national median wage.